george-hawkins/arf-drone/assembly-2.md

 Now if you go to _radio setup_ (as described already above) and then press PAGE to get to the _SD card_ screen you'll see the contents of the card.
 If you haven't already, try playing with the dial and pressing it to navigate around the contents of the card - it's fairly intuitive.

 If you turn off the transmitter, restart it in bootloader mode and connect to your computer you'll now see two USB drives (assuming you enabled _massstorage_ as outlined above).
 One is the _Taranis_ drive we saw before and the other is the SD card - it looks just as it did when directly connected to your computer.

-Notes: Once after setting up the SD card the bootloader froze in the same fashion as described [here](http://openrcforums.com/forum/viewtopic.php?t=8882).
-I didn't have to pull a battery to turn if off - I pressed power for a long time, left the transmitter alone in order to look for help of the web and eventually it turned itself off unattended.
-I don't know if this was related to adding the SD card or just a random crash - the transmitter successfully entered bootloader mode the next time I tried.

 Here I setup the initial contents of the SD card on my computer before putting it into the transmitter - in [this video](https://www.youtube.com/watch?v=2wZM_dqvBJ4&feature=youtu.be&list=PLiYYhnH4BhI-ot9OQ9djvRaacFHboFqC2&t=170) the presenter inserts a blank SD card straight into the transmitter and then connects the transmitter to his computer and copies the extracted SD card contents over via USB.
 The end result is the same but don't try to interact with the SD card via the transmitter before this is done.
 I tried doing this - I put the transmitter into bootloader and just wanted to use its _Write Firmware_ option to backup the firmware to a blank SD card.
 But this just results in the somewhat cryptic error "No directory found" - OpenTX and its bootloader expect the directory structure seen above, i.e. `FIRMWARE` etc. to already be there.